gravitational/teleport/docs/4.4/enterprise/ssh-rbac.md

 helpful if you don't want regular users editing SSO `auth_connector` or creating and editing new roles `role`.

-As list of all options is below.
+A list of all options is below:

 ```yaml
   allow: